 Looking for a refreshing frozen drink to serve your family this summer?
 You need to try our frozen virgin margarita!
 It comes together quickly, can be made ahead, and is a lot of fun to drink.
-It’s only 278 calories per serving, so make a big batch for everyone to enjoy.

 - Look for soft, plump limes with shiny skins.